Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides a drop-in replacement for rasterize() from the 'raster' package that takes polygon vector or data frame objects, and is much faster.
 There is support for the main options provided by the rasterize() function, including setting the field used and background value, and options for aggregating multi-layer rasters.
 Uses the scan line algorithm attributed to Wylie et al. (1967) .

-shinyHugePlot — by Junta Tagusari, 9 months ago
+shinyHugePlot — by Junta Tagusari, a year ago

 Efficient Plotting of Large-Sized Data